Shaunfoo560/QueryBot/README.md

 ___How the bot picks responses:___

-- Uses __Bag-Of-Words__ model to get an appropriate response to an input message based on probability
+- Uses __Bag-Of-Words__ model to retrieve an appropriate response to a user input message based on probability
 <br></br>

 # Built With: